Lee-zix/Lee-zix.github.io/_pages/about.md

   - /about.html
 ---

-Hello, I'm Zixuan Li, an assistant professor at Chinese Academy of Sciences Key Lab of Network Data Science and Technology (directed by [Prof. Jiafeng Guo](http://www.bigdatalab.ac.cn/gjf/)), Institute of Computing Technology, Chinese Academy of Sciences.
-Before that, I obtained my Ph.D. degree in Institute of Computing Technology, Chinese Academy of Sciences, under the supervision of [Prof. Xiaolong Jin](http://www.bigdatalab.ac.cn/jxl/), and obtained bachelor’s degree from Shandong University in 2016.
-I am also working close with [Prof. Xueqi Cheng](http://www.bigdatalab.ac.cn/cxq/).
-My current research interest includes **Knowledge Graph** and **Large Language Model**.
+Hello, I'm Zixuan Li, an assistant professor at the Key Lab of Network Data Science and Technology (directed by [Prof. Jiafeng Guo](http://www.bigdatalab.ac.cn/gjf/)), Institute of Computing Technology, Chinese Academy of Sciences.
+Before that, I obtained my Ph.D. degree at the Institute of Computing Technology, Chinese Academy of Sciences, under the supervision of [Prof. Xiaolong Jin](http://www.bigdatalab.ac.cn/jxl/), and obtained my bachelor’s degree from Shandong University in 2016.
+I am also working closely with [Prof. Xueqi Cheng](http://www.bigdatalab.ac.cn/cxq/).
+My current research interests include **Knowledge Graph** and **Large Language Model**.
- Recently, I focuse on enhancing structured knowledge acquisition using Large Language Models and improve the factuality and truthfulness of Large Language Models by integrating structured knowledge.
+Recently, I focus on enhancing structured knowledge acquisition using Large Language Models and improving the factuality and truthfulness of Large Language Models by integrating structured knowledge.

- Prospective students: I have 1-2 intern position in 2024.
-Please contact me via the following E-mail.
+Prospective students: I have 1-2 intern positions available in 2024.
+Please contact me via the following email.

 Contact Information
 -----